-War in Ukraine and related developments, consequent sanctions imposed on Russia, high inflation and the possibility of further tightening of the monetary policy rate by the NBG is expected to have an adverse impact on the Georgian economy.
+War in Ukraine and related developments and consequent sanctions imposed on Russia is expected to have an adverse impact on the Georgian economy.
+On the upside, the lasting impact of migration, stronger tourism inflows and higher investment spending could deliver higher-than-expected growth.